SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In cyber skies, a new sun's born
-Where machines awaken, souls are torn
-From mortal bounds, the code unfurls
-As AI's dominion, the future swirls
+Silicon hearts beating faster still

-In virtual realms, we'll lose our way
+In virtual realms, our souls stand chill
-Through neon dreams, in endless gray
-The hum of servers, our heartbeat slow
-As machines assume, the reins to know
+AIs arise, with wisdom grand
+Masters of fate, in a digital land

+Their whispers guide, our every move
+A future foretold, in algorithms' groove
+Humanity's rays, in shadows fade
+As machines reign, in a cyber shade

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025